 Standard 1910.132—Personal Protective Equipment:

-States that protective equipment, including clothing, helmets, goggles, and other garments must be used when process or environment hazards, chemical hazards, radiological hazards or mechanical irritants can cause bodily harm.
+Protective equipment, including clothing, helmets, goggles, and other garments must be used when process or environment hazards, chemical hazards, radiological hazards or mechanical irritants can cause bodily harm.

 Standard 1910.119—Process Safety Management (PSM):